 Vancouver, WA 98668-2529.

 Once received, you will be contacted to schedule an appeals meeting.
 You should be prepared to present information and arguments related to the specific reason for the requested accommodation.
-The Director of Operations will make a decision within 30 days of receipt of your appeal.
+The Chief Operations Officer will make a decision within 30 days of receipt of your appeal.

-- If the grievance brought before the CCAC is not resolved to your satisfaction, your appeal may be presented to C-TRAN’s Executive Director/CEO.
-The request to present your appeal to the Executive Director/CEO must be sent to the Director of Operations in writing, or by other accessible means within ten days of the CCAC hearing.
+- If the grievance brought before the CCAC is not resolved to your satisfaction, your appeal may be presented to C-TRAN’s Chief Executive Officer.
+The request to present your appeal to the Chief Executive Officer must be sent to the Chief Operations Officer in writing, or by other accessible means within ten days of the CCAC hearing.

 - The fourth, and final avenue of appeal, is to the C-TRAN Board of Directors.
 Written and/or other accessible formats may be used to notify C-TRAN of your intention.
-The appeal must be communicated within ten business days of the Executive Director/CEO’s determination.
+The appeal must be communicated within ten business days of the Chief Executive Officer’s determination.

 Your right to appeal includes a right to be heard in person and to present additional information and arguments regarding your circumstance.
 You have the right to be supplied with an interpreter (sign) and/or materials in alternate formats.
 All appeal decisions will be made by the parties not involved with the initial decision.
 You will be notified in writing of all hearing dates and decisions.